 49 E Ontario St, Chicago, IL 60611, United States

 Su Casa Mexican Restaurant has a quaint mom-and-pop vibe with a reputation for really good margaritas.
-The menu comprises enchiladas, burritos, fajitas, rice, and beans, which come in large quantities.
+The menu has all the classics like enchiladas, burritos, fajitas, rice, and beans, which come in large quantities.
 The fifty-year-old restaurant has maintained its appeal with delicious Mexican food that is well priced and even a live band to boot.

 1200 W Webster Ave, Chicago, IL 60614, United States

 The Old Pueblo Cantina menu has a wide variety of tasty choices.
 These include five varieties of Sonoran quesadillas, also known as cheese crisps such as shrimp and pineapple, queso with a chihuahua, cotija, and longhorn cheddar, green chile, and spicy chorizo.
-You can start with a meat skewer, with popular choices being the chickens and meat ones.
+Start your meal off with an appetizer like some of their green chile crab dip.
 The cantina’s signature dish is the Sonoran Cheese Crisp, a quesadilla that comes in three varieties of your choosing.